 The logo appears to be a photo of a cicada processed with an emboss filter.
 (I’ve seen other versions of the logo, which look like the embossed logo run through an ASCII filter that makes it look like the green alphanums on a black background like the Matrix or the Homebrew setting for Terminal windows on the Mac.)

 Interesting.
-When I have more time I’ll try to ID the actually cicada — or at least the primary species the image was made from.
+When I have more time I’ll try to ID the actual cicada — or at least the primary species the image was made from.

 I wonder what 3301 stands for?
 Entomologists Enjoy Only Insects?